 Bid Out Your Auto & Home Insurance

-Most insurance companies will increase their rates for home and auto insurance each year.
+Most insurance companies will increase their home and auto insurance rates each year.
 Bid out your insurance every year or two and you are likely to get a lower rate.

 Find Low-Cost Life Insurance

 Life insurance is important to protect your loved ones.
 Bestow has some great low-cost options.
 Read my Bestow life insurance review here.

 Limit Dining Out